khulnasoft-lab/design.khulnasoft.com/contents/components/labels.md

 In most places, a label's description is shown in a [tooltip](/components/tooltips).
 In a group or project [labels list](https://gitlab.com/groups/gitlab-org/-/labels), users can view all label information and perform actions on them.

-### User role labels

-User role labels are different from standard labels.
-They indicate the permission level of the user and differ visually.
-User labels lack color, use grayscale text, and have a border.

 ## Demo

 Todo: Add live component block with code example